-- 3 greenways, there should be no spacing minimums or maximums between them; instead, the decision - 4 to locate the trail should be based on the availability of existing high-quality natural resources or the - 5 opportunity to restore, enhance, protect, or re-create natural resources.

-6 The main criterion used to define regional parks and park reserves - the presence of high-quality

-- 7 natural resources is also relevant to the location of a destination regional trail or greenway.
-Attractive - 8 settings contribute strongly to the quality of trail recreational experience.
-Since trails or greenways are - 9 linear elements, areas along rivers and streams or chains of lakes are excellent candidates for - 10 incorporation into the regional trail system. - 11 Natural features in the greenway or adjacent to the trail treadway serve ecological and environmental - 12 educational purposes, too.
-Restoration and management practices emphasizing native species can - 13 maintain and enhance the aesthetic, habitat, and other resource values of these areas.

-14 Linking Regional Trails connect Regional Parks System units with each other, with other regional trails, state and federal lands, and with other regional destinations.
-As such, linking trails are more likely 15 16 to be located within the Metropolitan Urban Service Area, as described in Chapter 1.
-Linking trails often 17 overlap with the Regional Bicycle Transportation Network, described in the Recreation Activities and 18 Facilities Chapter, as they may serve an important transportation function.
-For linking regional trails, 19 any two trails running parallel to each other, and not separated by natural or human-built barriers.
-20 should be at least 1.5 miles apart so as not to overlap the localized service area of those trails.
-21 Whenever possible, linking regional trails should be located to reasonably maximize inclusion of high-22 guality natural resources and connections to local trails, areas of lifecycle and affordable housing, the 23 transit network, and areas of infill and redevelopment.

-24 In the Metropolitan Urban Service Area, the siting of linking regional trails should consider both high-

-- quality natural resources and to major human-built or developed resources in the fully developed areas.
-Interesting human-built resources include historical and architectural buildings and sites, education - 27 facilities, cultural facilities, and major public and private buildings.
-Utilizing the surface rights of - 28 underground utility corridors, such as large sewers, for trail purposes protects the utility for - 29 access/maintenance and provides a linear corridor for the trail.

-30 When determining the boundaries of regional trail corridors, regional park implementing agencies 31 should consider high-quality natural resource lands adjacent to the trail treadway to enhance the 32 natural resource values of the trail.
-This is especially appropriate when the trail treadway is primarily an 33 abandoned rail bed, in a power line corridor, or along a highway.
-These pockets of natural areas not 34 only enhance the recreational experience of the trail user but also enhance the values of the primary 35 land near the entire trail.
-Retaining these areas in their natural condition is the best use of the land. especially if it would be difficult to develop them for other land uses.
-An example would be including 36 37 wetlands adjacent to the trail within the trail boundary.
-The wildlife habitat, water-quality values, plus the 38 aesthetic values of the wetlands enhance the trail user's experience and encourage best land-use 39 practices, since the wetland could not be developed economically compared to "dry" land.
+- 1 intended to provide linkages between various Regional Parks System units, most notably regional - 2 parks, or park reserves, as well as other regional trails, and state and federal lands. - Destination Regional Trails or Greenways should be located to reasonably maximize the amount of high-guality natural resources within the trail corridor boundaries.
+For destination regional trails or - 5 greenways, there should be no spacing minimums or maximums between them; instead, the decision - 6 to locate the trail should be based on the availability of existing high-quality natural resources or the - 7 opportunity to restore, enhance, protect, or re-create natural resources. - 8 The main criterion used to define regional parks and park reserves the presence of high-quality 9 natural resources - is also relevant to the location of a destination regional trail or greenway.
+Attractive - 10 settings contribute strongly to the quality of trail recreational experience.
+Since trails or greenways are - 11 linear elements, areas along rivers and streams or chains of lakes are excellent candidates for - 12 incorporation into the regional trail system. - 13 Natural features in the greenway or adjacent to the trail treadway serve ecological and environmental - 14 educational purposes, too.
+Restoration and management practices emphasizing native species can - 15 maintain and enhance the aesthetic, habitat, and other resource values of these areas. - Linking Regional Trails connect Regional Parks System units with each other, with other regional 16 17 trails, state and federal lands, and with other regional destinations.
+As such, linking trails are more likely to be located within the Metropolitan Urban Service Area, as described in Chapter 1.
+Linking trails often 18 19 overlap with the Regional Bicycle Transportation Network, described in the Recreation Activities and 20 Facilities Chapter, as they may serve an important transportation function.
+For linking regional trails, 21 any two trails running parallel to each other, and not separated by natural or human-built barriers, 22 should be at least 1.5 miles apart so as not to overlap the localized service area of those trails.
+23 Whenever possible, linking regional trails should be located to reasonably maximize inclusion of high-24 quality natural resources and connections to local trails, areas of lifecycle and affordable housing, the - 25 transit network, and areas of infill and redevelopment. - In the Metropolitan Urban Service Area, the siting of linking regional trails should consider both highquality natural resources and to major human-built or developed resources in the fully developed areas.
+Interesting human-built resources include historical and architectural buildings and sites, education facilities, cultural facilities, and major public and private buildings.
+Utilizing the surface rights of underground utility corridors, such as large sewers, for trail purposes protects the utility for - 31 access/maintenance and provides a linear corridor for the trail. - 32 When determining the boundaries of regional trail corridors, regional park implementing agencies 33 should consider high-quality natural resource lands adjacent to the trail treadway to enhance the natural resource values of the trail.
+This is especially appropriate when the trail treadway is primarily an 34 35 abandoned rail bed, in a power line corridor, or along a highway.
+These pockets of natural areas not 36 only enhance the recreational experience of the trail user but also enhance the values of the primary 37 land near the entire trail.
+Retaining these areas in their natural condition is the best use of the land, 38 especially if it would be difficult to develop them for other land uses.
+An example would be including 39 wetlands adjacent to the trail within the trail boundary.
+The wildlife habitat, water-quality values, plus the

-Chapter Four: Siting and Acquisition Policy and Strategies